gnosispay/pse-react-native/README.md

 # PSE React Native

-A React Native library that provides a secure WebView component for integrating Gnosis Pay card functionality into your mobile applications.
+A React Native library that provides a secure WebView component for integrating Gnosis Pay PSE functionality into your mobile applications.

-## Features
+## Setup

-- 🔒 **Secure WebView Integration** - Safely embed Gnosis Pay card interfaces
+This guide assumes that you have already integrated PSE SDK into your web flow.

-- 📱 **Cross-Platform** - Works on both iOS and Android
+On your backend, you first need to host the static HTML wrapper for the PSE SDK client.
-- ⚡ **Easy Integration** - Simple component with minimal setup
+We have provided an [example HTML file](https://github.com/gnosispay/ui/blob/main/pse-backend-demo/src/static/native-webview.html) in our example for [backend integration](https://github.com/gnosispay/ui/blob/main/pse-backend-demo/).

-- 🎛️ **Configurable** - Flexible configuration options for different environments
+We recommend putting this endpoint in the same application that serves the ephemeral tokens to your PSE integration, so you can easily inject that token into the frame.

-- 📨 **Message Handling** - Built-in communication between WebView and React Native
+Then you should pass the URL to this frame as `webViewUrl` parameter.

-- 🔄 **WebView Controls** - Programmatic navigation and reload capabilities
+Refer to [PSE Docs](https://docs.gnosispay.com/cards/pse-integration) for all further details.

 ## Installation